filippo82/filippo82/README.md

 Here are some ideas to get you started:
 -->

-- 🔭 I’m currently working on NLP, recommender systems, IaaC, and much more.
+- 🔭 I’m currently working on NLP, information retrieval systems, recommender systems, IaaC, and much more.
-- 🌱 I’m currently learning [Celery](https://docs.celeryproject.org/en/stable/index.html) and a bunch of other stuff.
+- 🌱 I’m currently learning [Prefect](https://www.prefect.io), [Vespa.ai](https://vespa.ai/), modern NLP techniques, and a bunch of other stuff.
 - 👯 I’m looking to collaborate on building a microservices-based webapp.
 - ⚡ Fun fact: I like fries on pizza!